Adenneal/Adenneal/README.md

 - 👀 I’m interested in everything tech!🤖
 - 🌱 I’m currently learning Data Analytics and Cybersecurity 🦾
 - 📫 How to reach me?
 Email me wanadennealjafny@gmail.com
-- ⚡ Facts about me: I can be both slow and fast learner there's no in between, but I love to learn new stuff!
+- ⚡ Fun Facts: I can be both slow and fast learner there's no in between, but I love to learn new stuff!
 I can cook and now I'm trying to code so in the future I can open a cafe/restaurant called CODE&COOK!

 <!---
 Adenneal/Adenneal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.